Trump urges unity after assassination attempt while proposing sweeping populist agenda in RNC finale

 Thursday's RNC program seemed designed to project strength and masculinity in an implicit rebuke of Biden.

-Ultimate Fighting Championship President Dana White called Trump “a real American bad ass.”
-Kid Rock performed a song with the chorus, “Fight, fight!," echoing the word Trump shouted on stage in Pennsylvania as Secret Service agents helped him off the stage.
-And wrestling icon Hulk Hogan described the former president as “an American hero.”
+Ultimate Fighting Championship President Dana White called Trump "a real American bad ass."
+Kid Rock performed a song with the chorus, "Fight, fight!," echoing the word Trump mouthed on stage in Pennsylvania as Secret Service agents surrounded him.
+And wrestling icon Hulk Hogan described the former president as "an American hero."

 “As an entertainer, I try to stay out of politics,” Hogan said as he briefly broke character.
 “I can no longer stay silent."